oatlog/oatlog/doc/report/main.typ

     #TODO[revisit]

     Modern software development depends on efficient and reliable optimizing compilers.
-Traditional compilers apply transformations on a single instance of a program until reaching a fixed point, but since each transformation has to be strictly beneficial, compiler authors need to be conservative.
-This motivates equality saturation which efficiently keeps multiple versions of a program using e-graphs and later extracting the optimal program.
+Traditional compilers apply transformations on a single instance of a program until reaching a fixed point, but since each transformation has to be strictly beneficial compiler authors need to be conservative.
+This motivates equality saturation which efficiently stores multiple versions of a program using e-graphs and later extracts the optimal program.

-    However, the performance of e-graphs engines is a major obstacle for using them in compilers, which motivates improving the underlying e-graph technology.
-We have created Oatlog, which is an ahead-of-time compiled e-graph engine.
-It significantly outperforms egglog, which is the current fastest mainstream e-graph engine.
+    However, the performance of e-graphs engines is a major obstacle for using them in compilers, motivating improving the underlying e-graph technology.
+We contribute towards this by introducing Oatlog, an ahead-of-time compiling e-graph engine.
+It significantly outperforms egglog, the current fastest mainstream e-graph engine.

   ],
   keywords: ("e-graphs", "equality saturation", "datalog", "program optimization", "rewrite systems"),